JuliaData/Tables.jl/docs/src/index.md

 `Tables.AbstractRow`, which provides interface implementations for several useful behaviors (indexing, iteration, property-access, etc.); essentially it makes our custom `MatrixRow` type more convenient to work with.

-Implementing the `Tables.AbstractRow` interface is straightfoward, and very similar to our implementation of `Tables.AbstractColumns` previously (i.e. the same methods for `getcolumn` and `columnnames`).
+Implementing the `Tables.AbstractRow` interface is straightforward, and very similar to our implementation of `Tables.AbstractColumns` previously (i.e. the same methods for `getcolumn` and `columnnames`).

 And that's it.
 Our `MatrixTable` type is now a fully fledged, valid Tables.jl source and can be used throughout